okta/okta-sdk-dotnet/docs/ApplicationUsersApi.md

 <a name="updateapplicationuser"></a>
 # **UpdateApplicationUser**
-> AppUser UpdateApplicationUser (string appId, string userId, AppUser appUser)
+> AppUser UpdateApplicationUser (string appId, string userId, AppUserUpdateRequest appUser)

-Update an App Profile for an assigned User
+Update an Application User

-Updates a user's profile for an application
+Updates the profile or credentials of a user assigned to an app

 ### Example
 ```csharp